gosukiwi/vimo/README.md

 plugin-related configuration lives in `config/layers/plugins/`, the configuration related to vanilla Vim lives in `config/layers/core/`.

-You can choose which layers to enable in the `vimorc` file, it looks something like this:
+You can see all layers in the `vimorc` file:

-    " Here you can enable/disable optional layers individually let g:vimo#layers#ctrlp#disabled     = 0
+    let g:vimo#layers#ctrlp#disabled     = 0
     let g:vimo#layers#ale#disabled       = 0
     let g:vimo#layers#gitignore#disabled = 0